6 Ways to Build Traditions with Your Growing Family

 }

-These are not quick fixes.
-Instead, these are ideas you and your family can consider this year and as often as you need along the way.
-Check in and reassess as often as needed.
-While the word traditions implies long-term, YOU and your family get to decide when it’s time to adjust, change, edit, or create traditions.
+We hope that this blog makes space for you and your family to feel creative, empowered, and flexible as you navigate this holiday season.
+While the word “tradition” implies long-term or something that repeats regularly, YOU and your family get to decide when it’s time to adjust, change, edit, or create traditions.

-1. Reflect on ancestral, cultural, and familial history.
+1. Draw on your ancestral, cultural, and familial histories.
 For many people, it can be important to reflect on history and honor lineage.
+Are rituals you have inherited from your ancestors that feel important to continue and pass along to your children?
 Sometimes traditions have been handed down, but the symbolism or meaning has not been clear.
 You might like to spend time researching or learning the why or how behind some of your ancestral, cultural, or family’s traditions.

 3. Focus on sustainability.
 You can’t do it all!
 We offer this reminder often in our blogs, and every time, we say it with love and care.
 Be compassionate with yourself as you begin planning.
 In other words, don’t overcommit!
 Also, remember that perfection (a.k.a. what you see on some people’s IG grids) is a myth.
-Invite yourself and your family to build traditions in realistic ways.
+Invite yourself and your family to build traditions in realistic ways, acknowledging that it can take time to build and expand traditions that feel really right and authentic.

 5. Deemphasize material things.
 Babies do not need or want tons of stuff.
 Most kids do not need or want tons of stuff.
 We encourage families to focus more on time together and less on material things.
 The internet will try to sell you all the things, so we invite you to slow down and check in with what really works for your family.
 This may be easier if you’ve engaged with tip #2 and have clear wishes surrounding material items.
 (If you are looking for intentional gift ideas, check out out gift guide here.)

 6. Center your values and beliefs.
-You may choose to celebrate in ways that are new or ways that you grew up with.
-Either way, when you center your values and beliefs, the decisions you make will feel authentic and meaningful.
-You will also be better equipped to navigate boundaries with loved ones when you are making choices from your values and beliefs.
+You may choose to celebrate in ways that are new or ways that you grew up with or ways that your partner shared with you.
+In any case, when you center your values and beliefs, the decisions you make will feel authentic and meaningful.
+You will also be better equipped to navigate boundaries with loved ones when you are making choices from this place.

 We are Here for You